 Letters to a Computer

 Writing letters and writing programs are both iterative processes.
-You don't sit down knowing exactly what to say, but each draft helps you form your thoughts and gets you closer to communicating them clearly.
+We don't sit down knowing exactly what to say, but each draft helps us form our thoughts and gets us closer to communicating them clearly.

 We write and program in order to move thoughts from one being to another.
-When beings are physically separate from one another, they need a bridge to span the gulf between their thinking machinery.
+When beings are biologically separate from one another, they need a bridge to span the gulf between them.
 Language is that bridge.
 It is an association between internal thoughts and external symbols.
 When I want you to think a certain thought, I encode it using the associated symbols.
 I hope that you receive the symbols intact and that you decode them using the same associations that I used to encode them.

-Letters between humans are written in human languages like English, Spanish, and Japanese, while letters to computers are written in programming languages like Ruby, Haskell, and Rust.
-As with humans, there's a gulf between the programmer and the computer.
+The gulf between humans is spanned by human languages like English, Spanish, and Japanese.
+There's also a gulf between the programmer and the computer.
 In order for a programmer and computer to work together, they need a shared agreement that associates symbols and actions that the computer is to take.
-A programming language is that agreement between human and machine.
+These agreements are programming languages like Ruby, Haskell, and Rust.

 What then makes a language a programming language?
 Perhaps the difference is that the intended audience of a program is a computer.
 Abelson and Sussman claim that programming is very much a human activity in Structure and Interpretation of Computer Programs: